-20. In Chapter 1 RISK FACTORS, the risk factor 1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends shall be deleted and replaced as follows:
+1.7.1 Risks of failure to implement BNPP's strategic objectives or its published financial objectives, or its results do not follow stated expected trends

-"In connection with the publication of its results for the year ended 31 December 2021, the BNPP Group announced its 2025 strategic plan.
+In connection with the publication of its results for the year ended 31 December 2021, the BNPP Group announced its 2025 strategic plan.
 The plan includes financial and operational objectives.
-In connection with the publication of its results for the year ended 31 December 2023 the BNPP Group revised its objectives for 2025 to take into account the deterioration of the macroeconomic environment, particularly in Europe, the negative effect of European public policy decisions and the trajectory of certain business lines particularly affected by the current cycle.
-The BNPP Group's actual results could vary significantly from these trends for a number of reasons, including the materialisation of one or more of the risks described in this section.
-If the BNPP Group's results do not follow these trends, its financial condition and the price of its securities, as well as its financing costs, could be affected.
+When it published its results for the year ended 31 December 2022, the BNPP Group raised its objectives for 2025.
+The BNPP Group's actual results could vary significantly from these trends for a number of reasons, including the occurrence of one or more of the risk factors described elsewhere in this section, in particular as a result of macroeconomic developments such as inflation, the invasion of Ukraine and the residual consequences of the COVID-19 health crisis which have had and could continue to have major repercussions on the economic outlook and cause financial market disruptions.
+If the BNPP Group's results do not follow these trends, its financial condition and the value of its securities, as well as its financing costs, could be affected.
 Additionally, the BNPP Group is pursuing an ambitious corporate social responsibility ("CSR") policy and is committed to making a positive impact on society with concrete achievements.
 In 2022, BNPP strengthened its commitment to a sustainable economy and accelerated decarbonation strategies, with the signing of the Net Zero Banking Alliance, the NetZero Asset Owner Alliance, and the Net Zero Asset Manager initiative.
 The BNPP Group is thus taking strong positions, as a founding member of the United Nations Principles for Responsible Banking, which commits it to align its strategy with the Paris Agreement and the Sustainable Development Goals ("SDGs").
 As part of the BNPP Group's 2022-2025 strategic plan, it aims to mobilise EUR 350 billion in environmental, social and governance ("ESG") related loans and bond issuances (loans to companies, institutions and individuals covering environmental and social issues and annual sustainable bonds issuances) and to have EUR 300 billion in sustainable responsible investments under management by 2025 (BNP Paribas Asset Management European open funds classified articles 8 and 9 as defined by the Sustainable Finance Disclosure Regulation ("SFDR")).
 In addition, in 2019, as part of the fight against climate change, the BNPP Group made new commitments to reduce its exposure to thermal coal to zero by 2030 in the OECD and by 2040 for the rest of the world.
 At the end of 2022, the BNPP Group published its first climate alignment report and its targets for reducing carbon emission intensity by 2025 and is taking the necessary measures to align its credit portfolios with its carbon neutrality commitments.
 Finally, in January 2023, the BNPP Group strengthened its social commitment policy and is working alongside its clients as part of a global approach to the transition to a sustainable, low-carbon economy.
 Building on the expertise developed through the Low-Carbon Transition Group, the BNPP Group announced new objectives that will result in an acceleration in the financing of low-carbon energy production and a reduction in the financing of fossil fuel production by 2030.
 If the BNPP Group fails to meet these targets, which depend in part on factors beyond its control, its reputation could be affected.

-These measures (and any future ones along similar lines) may in certain cases adversely affect the BNPP Group's results in the relevant sectors."
+These measures (and any future ones along similar lines) may in certain cases adversely affect the BNPP Group's results in the relevant sectors.